Last updated: 25 October 2021

 Coronavirus advice for customers

-- If you have a booking with us travelling up to and including 16th April
+- If you have a holiday booked with us travelling within the next 7 days

-- If you have a booking with us travelling from 17th April onwards and you have been advised of a hotel closure.
+- If you have a booking with us and you have been advised of a hotel closure.

 - A member of our team will be in touch with you shortly.
 Please be patient as we will be contacting our customers in date of departure order

-- Your booking is currently unaffected.
+- Your booking is currently unaffected unless we contact you.
 Should this change, please be patient.
 A member of our team will contact you in departure date order.

 - If your holiday balance payment is due to be paid.